 In case you hadn’t noticed, it’s back to school and back to the same old news stories.
 Packed lunches are back in the press.

 I do a lot of home cooking with fresh ingredients, avoid salt and sugar where possible and provide plenty of fruit and veg when catering for my children.
 In fact, tonight they had a minestrone that included tomatoes, cabbage, celery, carrots, potatoes and cannellini beans.
-However, they are allowed treats, and we do have Fish Finger days when we’re so busy doing other stuff that there simply isn’t enough time before bed to incorporate the school run, an hour-and-a-half of cooking, homework, reading, play, bath and bedtime story.
+However, they are allowed treats, and we do have Fish Finger days when we’re really busy and there simply isn’t enough time before bed to incorporate everything.
 All to say, they have a very good diet probably 90% of the time.

 We went on a picnic today with lots of other mums and children from the Epsom and Leatherhead Multiples Club.
 In my childrens’ lunch boxes there were pitas stuffed with salami and then pieces of cheddar cheese, cherry tomatoes, cucumber, humus, carrot batons, blueberries and…dum, dum, dum cocktail sausages.
 Salami is fatty and salty and ditto for cocktail sausages.
 They love them however (as do I) but eat just as much of the good stuff as these more ‘dubious’ items.
 It’s about common sense and balance.
 Would I have have been reprimanded about these items in a school lunch box?
 I doubt it.
 However it would have been a massive tut tut if I’d included a packet of crisps or some chocolate buttons.
 There is an air of double standards and nowhere more so than school dinners.